 The Future of Ingalls Shipbuilding

 Thousands of applicants vie for only hundreds of spots in the various Ingalls Apprentice School programs.
 This prestigious workforce development training program has produced nearly 5,000 graduates since its inception in 1952.
 Ingalls Shipbuilding hosts commencement ceremonies to celebrate the achievements of the graduating classes.
 Graduates, their families, Ingalls senior staff, union and community leaders gather to recognize the individuals who have become journeymen in their crafts.
-Ingalls Shipbuilding president, Brian Cuccias gave the graduates a valuable piece of advice:
+Ingalls Shipbuilding president, Brian Cuccias gave inspiration to the graduates in his address: